The Cabazon Dinosaurs as they appear in Pee Wee's Big Adventure.

 – In 1907 a colonel of the British Army named Percy Fawcett claims to have seen a diplodocus on the border of Brazil and Peru.

 Dotted among the dinos are other, more contemporary animals.
-Cuz, y'know, Noah's Ark 'n shit.
+Cus, y'know, Noah's Ark n' shit.

-There are a couple of activities for kids there, too.
-Like the "Dino Dig."
+There's a couple of activities for kids there, too.
+Like the "Dino Dig".

 Which is perfect if you have the kind of kid who enjoys excavating pieces of actual shit.

-But if you thought you could enjoy this piece of nostalgia uninterrupted, you'd be wrong: a sign inside the T. rex explains that cavemen are just like you and me: "Neanderthals were simply a race of stocky humans.
-However, imaginative artists have consistently rendered them as stooped "ape men."
+But if you thought you could enjoy this piece of nostalgia uninterrupted, you'd be wrong: a sign inside the T rex explains that cavemen are just like you and I: "Neanderthals were simply a race of stocky humans.
+However, imaginative artists have consistently rendered them as stooped 'ape men'."

 And, apart from a totally superfluous second gift shop, that's pretty much it.
 A bunch of (honestly quite shitty) concrete dinosaurs and some computer printouts about Jesus that you have to pay $7.95 to see.

-On the plus side, at least this place doesn't pose too much of a threat to more traditional, sane sources of information, like every natural history museum in the country or the young-adult novelization of the movie Jurassic Park.
+On the plus side, at least this place doesn't pose too much of a threat to more traditional, sane sources of information, like every natural history museum in the country or the junior novelisation of the movie Jurassic Park.

 They predict that this destination spot will be so popular, it will require TWO hotels to house all of the visitors.

-But if the quality of this dino trash can that's currently gracing their museum is anything to go by, I don't think they'll be reaching their expansion for quite some time.
+But if the quality of this dino trash can that's currently gracing their museum is anything to go by, I don't think they'll be reaching their expansion any time soon.